Cyfrin/Updraft/courses/security/8-mev-and-governance/12-mev-prevention/+page.md

     ){...}
 ```

-As we discussed previously, leveraging a parameter like this allows the user to set their tolerance of price change during their transaction, limiting their exposure to sudden price fluxtuations by MEV Exploits!
+As we discussed previously, leveraging a parameter like this allows the user to set their tolerance of price change during their transaction, limiting their exposure to sudden price fluctuations by MEV Exploits!

 As security experts, we should always be advising protocols how they can defend their users against MEV.
 Let's recap everything we've been over, in the next lesson.